-With smartphone screens stretching to nearly 7 inches these days, finding one of the best small phones to fit snugly in one hand has become increasingly difficult.
-Fortunately, there are still compelling options out there — you just have to know where to look.
+It may seem difficult to find one of the best small phones these days, especially with the screens on many handsets stretching to nearly 7 inches in some cases.
+Fortunately, there are still compelling options for compact phones out there — you just have to know where to look.

-If you believe good things come in compact packages, you'd be well advised to explore Apple's range, as the iPhone maker continues to dominate the market for small phones with a number of good choices — including the new iPhone SE.
+If you believe good things come in compact packages, you'd be well advised to explore Apple's range, as the iPhone maker continues to dominate the market for small phones with a number of good choices — including both the iPhone 12 mini and iPhone SE.
 Google and Samsung are also keeping the segment alive with devices that are as pocketable as they are affordable.

 A notable advantage to choosing a small phone is that they typically cost less than Plus-, Max- or Ultra-sized versions of the same device, so you won't be penalized by having to pay more for a handset that easily fits into your lifestyle.

 What are the best small phones?